How to Prepare for a Flawless Sew-In Installation

 The braiding pattern is the foundation of a good sew-in.
 A common mistake is braiding the hair too loosely, tightly, or in a pattern that doesn’t suit the desired sew-in style.

-Incorrect braiding can lead to an unnatural look and cause tension on the scalp, leading to pain and potential hair loss.
+Incorrect braiding can lead to an unnatural look and cause tension on the scalp, leading to pain and potential hair loss because of a tight sew-in.

 Solution: Choose a braiding pattern that aligns with the style you want to achieve with your sew-in.
 The braids should be neat and secure but not so tight that they cause discomfort or damage to your scalp and edges.
 If you need more clarification, consult a professional stylist to get the correct pattern for your desired look.